buumba641/buumba641/README.md

 ## 💼 ECIRAP — Business CRM & Management Platform

-**Full-stack MVP · Business Software · SaaS · Deployed**
+**Full-Stack MVP · Business Software · Deployed**

-ECIRAP is a business management and CRM platform inspired by problems and workflows I encountered during my experience as a Direct Sales Agent.
+ECIRAP is a business management and CRM MVP inspired by problems and workflows I encountered during my experience as a **Direct Sales Agent**.

-The platform explores how software can bring together **customer management, sales operations, business accounts, revenue visibility, employee roles, and operational workflows**.
+The project explores how software can bring together customer management, sales operations, business accounts, revenue visibility, employee roles, and operational workflows into a single platform.

-The project was originally intended as a potential **Infratel Hackathon** submission, but I was unable to complete it before the deadline and therefore did not submit it to the competition.
+The project was originally conceived as a potential **Infratel Hackathon** submission, but I was unable to complete it before the deadline and therefore did not submit it.

-I continued developing it independently as a functional MVP and deployed application.
+I continued developing it independently into a functional deployed MVP.

 ### Focus Areas

-- Customer Relationship Management
+- Customer relationship management
 - Sales pipeline management
 - Revenue tracking
 - Business operations
-- Role-Based Access Control
+- Role-based access control
 - Employee/user management
 - Business dashboards
 - Database-backed application architecture